Explore our Rooms

 Felix, together with his wife Clara, transformed Wildwood from a private residence to an Inn in 1950.
 He was a true craftsman who enjoyed woodworking in his “Little Craft Shop”, now the garden shed.
 This space offers a king bed with an en-suite bath, shower above bathtub.
 Three large windows have charming woodsy and northwest mountain views.

-A bedroom with a wooden four-poster bed, beige bedding, a lamp on a small side table, and a window showing an outside view.
+A bedroom with a wooden four-poster bed, floral bedding, a lamp on a nightstand, a framed picture on the wall, and a window with multiple panes.

 Room Seven - Mrs. Mead’s Room